About Seton Harvest

 Seton Harvest is a community-supported agriculture initiative sponsored by the Daughters of Charity Province of St. Louise.
 The certified Naturally Grown farm uses the land in a just and environmentally conscious way by sharing locally grown food with shareholders and persons who are financially poor and hungry in our community.

-Since our first growing season in 2006, Seton Harvest has donated more than 116,700 pounds of fresh, naturally grown produce.
+Since our first growing season in 2006, Seton Harvest has harvest 590,577 pounds and donated 133,428 pounds of fresh, naturally grown produce.

 Meet the Core Group!